 Deadlift shoes are shoes specifically designed to support one thing — and that’s deadlift performance.
 These shoes will generally have a minimalist feel and look and this is to support the goals that come along with deadlifting.

-Like squat shoes, you could technically call any pair of shoes that you deadlift in your deadlift shoes.
-However, once again, I think it’s more important to bucket shoes accordingly and then relate a shoe’s construction to their performance intent.
+Like squat shoes, you could technically call any pair of shoes that you deadlift with your deadlift shoes.
+However, once again, I think it’s more important to bucket shoes accordingly and then relate a shoe’s construction to its performance intent.

-Squat and Deadlift Shoes Difference 1: Stack Height
+Squat vs Deadlift Shoes Difference 1: Stack Height

 The first difference between squat shoes and deadlift shoes is each model’s stack height.
 Stack height is the amount of material that separates your foot from the ground.

 A deadlift shoe’s stack height will be consistent throughout the forefoot and heel and will usually have a 0mm heel-to-toe drop.
-For this reason, you’ll often see deadlift shoes like the Sabo Deadlift Shoe which features a 2-5mm stack height, or the Lifting Large Deadlift Slippers which pretty much give you a “clothed” barefoot feeling.
+For this reason, you’ll often see traditional deadlift shoes like the Sabo Deadlift Shoe which features a 2-5mm stack height, or the Lifting Large Deadlift Slippers which pretty much give you a “clothed” barefoot feeling — this is also why barefoot shoes work great for deadlifts.

 Another popular option that’s used as a deadlift shoe by a lot of lifters is Converse and this is due to their price point, versatility (you can wear them out of the gym unlike the options above), and 0mm heel-to-toe drop.

-Squat and Deadlift Shoes Difference 2: Heel Elevation
+Squat vs Deadlift Shoes Difference 2: Heel Elevation

 Another big difference that piggybacks off of stack height is the difference in heel height between squat shoes and deadlift shoes.
 For this difference though, I want to discuss how the difference in heel height will change lifting mechanics for the squat and deadlift.